O’Reilly: The burden and blessing of being a Mets fan

 I’m so sorry.

 That’s what I hear when I tell people I’m a Mets fan.
 Friends send me consolatory emails, unsolicited.
 A White Sox fan said it to me in a Chicago restaurant last month — a White Sox fan!
-They haven’t won a World Series since the Russian Revolution.
+Before 2005, they hadn’t won a World Series since the Russian Revolution.

 It’s not just about this season, though.
 And that’s the problem.

-Note: Editor’s note: This column has been updated to correct the year the Chicago White Sox last won the World Series.